ComputerMentorsGroup/MTA-SoftwareDev/Lesson3 - OOP/README.md

+**In this exercise you modified the Rectangle class to have Length and Width properties.**  Properties are defined using a public access modifier.
+Notice in your code the values for length and width cannot be negative.

 **PROPERTIES** are class members that can be accessed like data, but contain code like a method.
 Properties expose the data of a class in a more controlled manner.
 For example, private data can be exposed using a public property.

 A property has two **accessors**: *GET* and *SET*